dinakajoy/PHP_Blog_API/README.md

 # PHP REST API
-> This is a simple PHP REST API from scratch with no framework using HTML, CSS, JavaScript, AJAX, JSON, jQuery, PHP, SQL/MySQL
+> This is a simple REST API built PHP with from scratch with no framework using HTML, CSS, JavaScript, JSON, jQuery, PHP, SQL/MySQL

 ## Quick Start
+Clone this repo
+cd into backend to access api
-Import the myblog.sql file, change the params in the config/Database.php file to your own
+Import the myblog.sql file, change the params in the config/Database.php file to your own Run php -S localhost:5000 to start up dev server after starting up your local web server cd into frontend on another terminal window to access the fronend of the application Open index.html in your browser

 ## App Info
-This app runs locally on port:500.
-To use it, run -
-  php -S localhost:5000
+This app will still be updated later to integrate authentication and authorization

 ### Author
 Odinaka Joy